sebastiannordby/sebastiannordby/README.md

 - 👋 Hi, I’m @sebastiannordby
-- 👀 I’m interested in learning about computers and programming them.
+- 🧙 I’m interested in learning about computers and programming them.
-- 📫 How to reach me: sebastianbjornstad@hotmail.com